(. . . You can find Part IV here)

 Together our team of 20 raised just over $25,000.
 WOW!
 Originally I had planned to just write a check for my $500 fundraising obligation.
 This was enough to pay for an entire year of cancer treatment for one individual with $11,000 left over to spend on some many other things like mammograms, biopsies, bloodwork and so much more.

 If you have a diagnosis of Breast Cancer, Austin, TX is a good place to be.
 There are groups here to help you if you need it.
 I have learned that many other communities are not so fortunate.
 To quote Martin Luther King, Jr., "I Have a Dream."
-My hope is that someone out their will read a post about one of the local service organizations here in Austin and decide to start a similar one in their area.
-My DREAM, is that every state will have their own Mamma Jamma Ride.
+My hope is that someone out there will read a post about one of the local non-profits here in Austin and decide to start a similar one in their area.
+My BIG DREAM, is that every state will have their own Mamma Jamma Ride.

 Other members of the Breast Cancer Club that have come into my life are also part of my story.
 These men and women continue to inspire me and I want to share their stories with you in future posts.
 I hope you come back to read them, and ... thanks for reading my story.